Grigorovich I-Z: Design and development

 The Grigorovich I-Z was a conventional strut-braced monoplane with fixed landing gear.
 A pair of Kurchevsky APK (APK - Aviatsionnaya Pushka Kurchevsky - aircraft cannon Kurchevsky) rifles were mounted under the wings outside the propeller arc and the rear fuselage and tail assembly were of reinforced metal construction to withstand the blast.
 A single small-caliber synchronized machine gun in the left fuselage was added to aid the pilot in aiming.

+The project began in 1930.
 Two prototypes were built, the first flying in mid-1931.
 The second strengthened I-Zbis flew at the beginning of the following year.
-These were followed by 21 examples ordered as evaluation aircraft and 50 production machines.
+These were followed by 21 examples fitted with the Shvetsov M-22 ordered as evaluation aircraft and 50 production machines.
 By the time this last batch was being delivered, however, it was already apparent that the concept of a "single-shot" fighter was flawed and the I-Zs that had been built were relegated to various testing roles.
 One such role was as a parasite fighter in the Zveno project.